 3. Upon receipt of application the Examinations Department will send all candidates a written receipt.
 Detailed instructions including written and clinical examination dates will be dispatched to candidates with a confirmed examination entry within ten days after the closing date for receipt of applications.

-4. Applicants wishing to withdraw or transfer their entry for an examination must notify the Examinations Department in writing by 5.00pm on the closing date for receipt of applications.
-Fees cannot be refunded or transferred after this time.
+4. Applicants wishing to withdraw their entry for an examination must notify the Examinations Department in writing by 5.00pm on the closing date for receipt of applications.
+Fees cannot be refunded after this time.

 6. Candidates unable to attend an examination will forfeit their examination fee.
-In exceptional circumstances, the Examinations Committee will consider requests to transfer a candidate’s entry to the next examination sitting subject to receipt of written supplementary evidence (e.g. a medical certificate, a death certificate for a close family member) and subject to a 20% administration charge.
-Please note that lack of preparation is not considered a suitable reason to withdraw or transfer an examination entry.
+In exceptional circumstances, the Examinations Committee will consider requests to withdraw a candidate’s entry to the examination sitting subject to receipt of written supplementary evidence (e.g. a medical certificate, a death certificate for a close family member) and subject to a 20% administration charge.
+Please note that lack of preparation is not considered a suitable reason to withdraw an examination entry.

 7. Candidates presenting for an examination or assessment are deemed to be fit and healthy to do so.
 If you are not well enough to give a fair reflection of your skills and knowledge in the examination, you should not attempt it.

 8. All candidates will receive feedback regarding their individual performance in the examinations.